rsantrod/katacoda-scenarios/oda-course-redwood/oda04-skill-custom-components/step1.md

 `npm install --save request`{{execute}}

-You also need to install dateformat module to easily display the date provided by the user in a specific format.
+You also need to install moment js module to easily display the date provided by the user in a specific format.

-`npm install --save dateformat`{{execute}}
+`npm install --save moment`{{execute}}